 - Conversion milestones

+Indicative uses a technique called aliasing to build a comprehensive customer picture.
 When an unknown user comes to your site, they are tracked through cookies.
 Once a user is logged in, they can be identified by a known user ID.
 Indicative has the ability to pair multiple unknown user cookie IDs, or unauthenticated IDs, to one known user ID.
 With this pairing in place, it is easy to unify a user’s behavior across multiple platforms and devices, giving you a holistic view of a user’s activity.

-Google Analytics Limitations
+Google Analytics Costs

-If you want to upgrade your perspective, you’ll also need to upgrade your subscription to an annual Google Analytics 360 license that begins at $150K/year.
+If you want to upgrade your perspective, you’ll also need to upgrade your subscription to an annual Google Analytics 360 license that begins at about $150K/year.
 With this price point, you’ll get:

 - A service-level agreement that guarantees 99.9% uptime and customer support